borntofrappe/project-euler/005 - Smallest multiple/README.md

   ...

-- If you find a prime number which is already considered, skip it.
+- if you find a prime number which is already considered, skip it.
 A small precaution though: skip the _individual_ value.

   - 4: 2 and 2, consider only one of the two numbers.
 The copy is already considered in `3*2`

 Essentially, we are storing prime numbers which are responsible for making up the different values.
 In light of this, it makes sense to "keep" only one copy of the prime number.
 We compute `4` as `2*2`, and one is already available.
 We need "only" two copies of the prime number.

 Once they are collected, it makes sense that the smallest multiple is just the multiplication of the prime numbers collected along the way.

-Which leads us back to the cryptic comment following each instance:
+This leads back to the cryptic comment following each instance:

 ```js
 smallMult(7);